argriffing/hp/README.md

 Suppose that the number of amino acids in a protein sequence is n and the number of lattice points is m.
 If m=n, the conformation of the sequence in the lattice is defined as compact.

+In this github repo I define compactness of a connected set of square lattice points to mean that there are no holes.